 - The money can go directly to students' bank accounts or tuition balances.

-Over the last three decades, tuition prices have soared at both two- and four-year colleges — public and private.
+Over the last three decades, tuition prices have soared at both two- and four-year colleges — both public and private.
 To pay for school, most students take out loans.
-Big loans can cover tuition and living costs, but paying them back is a large burden that can set graduates back financially for decades.
+These loans can cover tuition and living costs, but paying them back is often a large burden that can set graduates back financially for decades.

 Who Is Eligible for Federal Work-Study?

-The only requirement to participate in work-study is financial need; a student's income must be below a certain amount to qualify.
+Eligibility for the federal work-study pogram is based on financial need, which is determined by the information provided in the FAFSA.
 Both full- and part-time students enrolled at participating schools are eligible for work-study at all education levels, including learners taking undergraduate, graduate, and professional classes.

 In order to demonstrate financial need, students must submit the Free Application for Federal Student Aid (FAFSA).
-Some schools award aid on a first-come, first-served basis, so early applicants have the best shot.
+Most schools award aid on a first-come, first-served basis, so early applicants have the best shot.